 So is it possible for the borrower to furnish details of his projected salary as eligible income for the FHA mortgage loan even before starting his job?
 Although the FHA has categorically mentioned on their website that projected salaries cannot be accepted in order to qualify for the loan, they do make exceptions in certain circumstances.
 For instance, annual bonuses, the cost of the borrowers living style pay hikes as well as the money earned from raises can be disclosed as effective or verifiable income.
 However, this is allowed only if the borrower’s employer verifies the income in writing and if the borrower is on the verge of being paid within 60 days before the closing of the loan along with evidence that the borrower has adequate cash reserves to make the monthly mortgage payment from the closing date of the loan till the time the borrower commences employment in his new job.

 FHA Mortgage Source is Florida’s leading FHA loan resource.
-Please call us at ph: 800-743-7556 or submit the quick Info Request Form on the right side of this page.
-Mobile users will find the Info Request Form here.
+Please call us at ph: 800-743-7556 or submit the quick Info Request Form on this page.
 Serving Daytona Beach FL, Jacksonville FL, Orlando FL, Tampa FL